pitchplay/blog-content/_posts/2016-05-18-mid-may-features-update.md

 ### Mirror

-Have you ever watched a video of yourself playing your instrument and recognized a bad habit?
+Practicing in front of a mirror is a great way to recognize bad habits.

 Use our __mirror tool__ to keep your technique and posture on point.
 While in the practice canvas, you can click the camera icon along the top right row and enable your webcam.